adri-standard/adri/docs/VISION.md

 - **Quantitative Scores**: Set specific reliability thresholds based on the importance of each dimension
 - **Guard Mechanisms**: Protect agent workflows by ensuring they only process data meeting specified reliability standards
 - **Diagnostic Insights**: Receive structured information about data reliability issues that can be shared with agents
+- **Template Library**: Access pre-built data quality standards for common use cases and industries

 ### For Data Providers